imtiazzzz/imtiazzzz/README.md

 ---

 ### ⚡ Fun Fact
-I believe **technology** has the power to solve some of the world's biggest challenges, and I’m excited to be a part of this journey!
+I believe **technology** has the power to solve some of the world's biggest challenges and I’m excited to be a part of this journey!